Valve/fallout/README.md

 Restoring with fallout requires you to have at least 1 snapshot for the volume.
-The process will shutdown the instance, detach the root volume, create new volume from the latest snapshot and attach it as `/dev/sda1` device.
+The process will shutdown the instance, detach the root volume, create new volume from the latest snapshot and attach it as `/dev/sda1` device(can be overridden with AWS_ATTACH_VOLUME_AS_DEVICE env var).
 Then the process will boot the instance with the new volume and display its public hostname.

-##### IMPORTANT:

-Currently the volume will be attached as `/dev/sda1` device and created in `us-east-1a` zone.
-If you need this stuff to be configurable, let me know, I'll implement it.

 #### General considerations: